phcollignon/Clonezilla-Grub-Backup/README.md

 # clonebackup
-Clone disk or partition to image files with Grub and Clonezilla
+Clone disks or partitions to image files with Grub and Clonezilla

 ## Usage :
 Easily clone your partition or disk to an image file for backup.